Qelbree FDA Approval History

 - Qelbree capsules are taken once daily.

 - Qelbree may increase suicidal thoughts and actions in some children with ADHD, especially within the first few months of treatment or when the dose is changed.
-Patients should be carefully monitored, and any new or sudden changes in mood or behavior should be reported to the child’s doctor right away.
+Patients should be carefully monitored, and any new or sudden changes in mood or behavior should be reported right away.

-- Common side effects include somnolence, decreased appetite, fatigue, nausea, vomiting, insomnia, and irritability.
+- Common side effects in pediatric patients include somnolence, decreased appetite, fatigue, nausea, vomiting, insomnia, and irritability.
+Common side effects in adults include insomnia, headache, somnolence, fatigue, nausea, decreased appetite, dry mouth and constipation.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.